 For best results, introduce nematodes into your soil in late August or early September to attack the next cycle of beetles for the following year (while this is the optimal approach, nematodes can be added to the soil at any time, so long as the soil is sufficiently watered).

 While Japanese beetles enjoy eating a wide array of plant life, certain types are particularly attractive to these devastating pests.
 Inundating your garden with Japanese Beetles’ favorite food sources is just asking for trouble.
 Limit such plants as much as is reasonably possible.
 For a list of Japanese beetles favorite meals, click here.

 Drop cloths can be highly effective at cutting down Japanese beetle populations.
 At night, cover your plants with a sufficiently large drop cloth.
 In the morning when beetles are most active, remove the cloth and dispose of the attached beetles using the aforementioned bucket of soapy water.

 Most Japanese beetle traps are ineffective, usually only serving to attract additional beetles to your lawn & garden.
 However, a can of fruit cocktail can help quickly remove active beetles from your yard.
 First, ferment the cocktail by leaving it in the sun for a few days—this will make it more attractive to beetles.
 Next, place the can on top of a brick or bricks stacked inside a pail filled with water (it’s advisable to keep this trap far removed from the plants you’re trying to protect).
 The cocktail will attract the beetles, the water will drown them.
 It’s that simple.

-Mix 4 tablespoons of dish soap with water inside a spray bottle.
+Mix 4 tablespoons of dish soap with a quart of water inside a spray bottle.
 This simple solution makes for a great, all natural Japanese Beetle pesticide.
 Spray on any beetles you see on or around your lawn & garden.